Tvalc/GCA/docs/Story/chapters/Ch4.md

   - Party levels up significantly, unlocking new abilities with cosmic origins
   - Glitch experiences memory flashes that align with Titan's revelations but remains confused
   - **Convergence Point**: Cloud Titan helps strengthen portal connection, explains it's similar to ancient technology from before Galaxander's corruption
+  - With the party's victory and new abilities unlocked, the group now consists of Hazel, Tom, Lisa, Jen, Krix, and Glitch.
+The group receives a UI notification: "Party Full – Maximum 4 Members."
+Players must choose which four characters to keep active, with the others available at rest points.
+  - As the Cloud Titan shares memories of the cosmic order, Glitch experiences intense memory flashes—visions of ancient harmony, betrayal, and the Architects.
+The party senses that their journey is part of a much larger cosmic struggle, and Glitch's true identity as Harmonia is becoming clearer.

 ### Scene 8: Gateway to B3
 - **Location**: Transition from B2 (Cloudy with Data) to B3 (Corporate Headquarters)